chocolatey/choco-wiki/FeaturesAgentService.md

 #### Self-Service Roadmap:

-* Chocolatey GUI to detect background mode and adjust raising permissions.
-* Admins will be able to schedule when upgrades occur.
+* Admins will be able to schedule when upgrades occur (maintenance windows).
-* Admins will be able to configure what commands can be run through the background service.
+* ~~Admins will be able to configure what commands can be run through the background service.~~ completed with Chocolatey Extension v1.12.4.
 * Admins will have more granular control of what certain users can install.

 ### Chocolatey Central Console

-**NOTE:** The console is estimated to be available Q2 2017.
+**NOTE:** The console is estimated to be available by end of 2017.
 All notes here are what we expect, but the standard disclaimer of availability and features apply.

 Chocolatey will have a central core console that will allow you to manage your environments.
 You will need the Chocolatey Agent installed on all machines you wish to manage centrally.